david-c0rtes/ADS_Project/README.md

 XP and Level Calculation:
 XP is calculated from streaks and habit completion using multipliers.
 Levels are determined by cumulative XP (100 XP per level).
-# Authors
+## Authors
 This project was developed by:

-David Cortes
-Kristian Giuffre
-Marcos Ruano
-Mariana Serrano
-Andrea Salamini
+David Cortes, Kristian Giuffre, Marcos Ruano, Mariana Serrano, Andrea Salamini